-To understand development of Mesos Framework, I developed a simple useless framework example called msh
+To understand development of Mesos Framework, I developed a simple useless framework example called msh.

 Usage